politiquices/SPARQL-endpoint/README.md

-### Build an Entity Knowledge Base
+## Build an Entity Knowledge Base

-Build the SPARQL endpoint containing two graphs: wikidata pages of personalities that are on politiquices.pt and the politiquices graph with the relationships between these entities and links to Arquivo.PT news articles supporting these relationships.
+Build a SPARQL endpoint containing two graphs:
+- wikidata pages of personalities that  are on `politiquices.pt`
+- politiquices graph with the relationships between these entities linking to Arquivo.PT news articles

 Get the entities: